-Special Considerations for Purchasers ETF's net asset value in securities of a single issuer, the ability to borrow cash and to employ leverage.
+Special Considerations for Purchasers

+Each of the Enhanced ETFs is an "alternative mutual fund" as defined in NI 81-102 and accordingly, is permitted to use strategies generally prohibited by conventional mutual funds, such as the ability to invest more than 10% of the ETF's net asset value in securities of a single issuer, the ability to borrow cash and to employ leverage.
 While these strategies will only be used in accordance with the applicable investment objectives and strategies of the Enhanced ETFs, during certain market conditions they may accelerate the risk that an investment in Units of such Enhanced ETF decreases in value.

 The provisions of the so-called "early warning" requirements set out in Canadian securities legislation do not apply in connection with the acquisition of Units of an ETF.
-In addition, each ETF is entitled to rely on exemptive relief from the securities regulatory authorities to permit a Unitholder of that ETF to acquire more than 20% of the Units of that ETF through purchases on the TSX without regard to the takeover bid requirements of applicable Canadian securities legislation.
+In addition, each ETF is entitled to rely on exemptive relief from the securities regulatory authorities to permit a Unitholder of that ETF to acquire more than 20% of the Units of that ETF through purchases on the TSX or Cboe Canada, as applicable, without regard to the takeover bid requirements of applicable Canadian securities legislation.